anac777/ecb/README.md

-Example 1: a Python script executed on a scheduled basis to retrieve data from an external source, transform it to comply with the metadata standards of the internal data repository, and store it accordingly.
+Example 1 [created on the job]: a Python script executed on a scheduled basis to retrieve data from an external source, transform it to comply with the metadata standards of the internal data repository, and store it accordingly.

+Example 2 [created for the current vacancy]: a Jupyter notebook that connects to the ECB API to retrieve data.
+Thought specifically to retrieve CBD2 data, where the user can define the series and periods of interest, and plot them together.
+In the example chosen, it can be seen that the Tier 1 capital raitos are higher in Portugal than in the Euro Area for all the years presented, except 2010.
+Thus, this indicates that Portugal has stronger bank capitalization, on what regards domestic banking groups and stand-alone banks.